 - Powdered sugar (dusting)

-- Add your flour, butter, sugar, baking powder, salt, and almond extract.
-Use a spatula to gently mix up your cake bites.
+- Add your flour, butter, sugar, milk, baking powder, salt, and almond extract.
+You will want to gently mix, not overmixing the batter.

 - Grease your egg bite molds and then use a cookie scoop to spoon in your batter.
 This will make 7 cake bites.